Academic staff in post

 CONSULTANCY with industry

 Oxford has unique breadth and depth in its research capabilities and it is keen for its academic staff to work collaboratively with businesses and other organisations to deploy this to the benefit of all involved and to wider society.
-More information about consultancy and other types of arrangement are available here.
+More information about consultancy and other types of arrangement are available on the Oxford University Innovation website.
 Note that these arrangements may constitute an 'outside appointment', and so please also consult the information below on the holding of appointments in addition to a University post.

 HOLDING OF OUTSIDE APPOINTMENTS